 - Keep sessions short; dogs learn more when training is limited to a few minutes

-- Make sure that you have a space designated as his “training zone.”
+- Make sure you have a space designated as his “training zone.”

-- It’s important for your furry friend to focus, so make sure that there are no distractions around – animals, kids, or other dogs, for example.
+- It’s crucial for your furry friend to focus, so make sure that there are no distractions around – animals, kids, or other dogs, for example.

 Can I make my own agility training courses like an agility ladder or tunnel?

-This sport can be a lot of fun for both you and your dog and the good news is: many dog agility training exercises can be done at home.
+This sport and exercise for dogs can be a lot of fun for you and your dog and the good news is: that many dog agility training exercises can be done at home.